TomasHansson/Udemy-Courses/README.md

 - Basics of the MVVM Pattern.
 - Basics of deploying an application to Microsoft Azure and the Windows Store.
 - Basics of using Unity (Dependency Container) to handle Dependency Injection.

+**Advanced Windows Presentation Foundation (WPF) Course**
+- Creating and using Dependency Properties.
+- Improved understanding of Control- and Data-templates within WPF.
+- Improved understanding of how to adjust visuals in a WPF application.